mlensment/useless.js/readme.md

 It is a javascript library (sort of like backbone or angular, but by far simpler).
 It gives Rails like structure for your project, but it's javascript.

-I know there are a lot of global objects, but you know what, [http://i.pikstra.com/pics/21766.gif](deal with it).
+I know there are a lot of global objects, but you know what, [deal with it](http://i.pikstra.com/pics/21766.gif).
 It seems normal to me, that you can access controllers from routes and models from controllers without any restrictions.

 Note that this is an absolute alpha version of this library.
 Everything could change without any notice.